FloriPro/BetterMapCleanUp/ReadMe.md

    - dashed line: a line that is not accessible, e.g. a locked door or a wall.
    - two dashed lines: a line that is unlikely and should not be used for unnecessary routing.
    - pink line: line is not accessible for wheelchair users.
+   - green Point with `S` symbol: the point is a stair.
-   - arrow in both directions: the line is a level change point, e.g. a staircase or an elevator.
+   - orange Point with `E` symbol: the point is an elevator.

    #### keyboard shortcuts

-   - _Space_ or use any other mouse Button: To enable dragging the map while on the canvas
+   - `Space` or use any other mouse Button: To enable dragging the map while on the canvas
-   - _Mouse Drag_: While dragging on the canvas with the mouse, a line will be added to represent a route segment.
+   - `Mouse Drag`: While dragging on the canvas with the mouse, a line will be added to represent a route segment.
-   - _Shift + Mouse Drag_: If the cursor is near an existing point, it will move that point to the cursor position.
+   - `Shift + Mouse Drag`: If the cursor is near an existing point, it will move that point to the cursor position.
-   - _Ctrl + Mouse Drag_: If the cursor is near an existing _point_, it will remove that point.
+   - `Ctrl + Mouse Dra`_: If the cursor is near an existing \_point_, it will remove that point.
 And all lines connected to it.<br> If it is near a _line_, it will remove that line.
+   - `m`: Mark the _point_ as a level change point.
+This will be used later to connect **stairs**, when the other levels are added.
-   - _m_: Mark the _point_ as a level change point.
-This will be used later to define stairs, when the other levels are added.
+   - `M`: Mark the _point_ as a level change point.
+This will be used later to connect **elevators**, when the other levels are added.
-   - _p_: Toggel the private state of the _Point_.
+   - `p`: Toggel the private state of the _Point_.
-   - _t_: Edit the tags of the _Point_.
+   - `t`: Edit the tags of the _Point_.
-   - _e_: Add room id to the _Point_.
+   - `e`: Add room id to the _Point_.
-   - _o_: Mark the _Point_ as Outside.
+   - `o`: Mark the _Point_ as Outside.
-   - _c_: mark all missing rooms.
+   - `c`: mark all missing rooms.
-   - _a_: Toggel the accessibility of the _Line_.
+   - `a`: Toggel the accessibility of the _Line_.
-   - _l_: Toggel the locked state of the _Line_.
+   - `l`: Toggel the locked state of the _Line_.
-   - _f_: Edit another plan level.
+   - `f`: Edit another plan level.

 3. Open http://localhost:3015/ in your browser and select [`routing connect`](http://localhost:3015/connect).
-   - Still TODO
-   - Will let you connect multiple levels together, by seeing all the points where you marked a level change point.

-## Test Routing

-To test the routing, you can use the `test.py` script in the `routing` folder with `python .\routing\test.py "D 098" "G 024"`.
-There currently is no smart search, so the room names need to be exact.
+   - Enter the Building ID.
+The default is bw0000
+   - on the left side, you will see all the levels of the building.
+Click on a level to show the points and lines of that level in red.

+     - lines below the selected level will be shown in blue, if the level below has a 'Z' at the end, the line two levels below will be shown in dark blue.
+     - lines above the selected level will be shown in green, if the level above has a 'Z' at the end, the line two levels above will be shown in dark green.

+   - with the key `o`, you can open the routing editor tab for every level.
+The position of the current view will be synced along all tabs.

+     - after changing something in the routing editor, use `r` in the routing connect tab to refresh the view.

+   - All marked as level change points will be shown with the same icon as in the routing editor.

+     - all not connected points will have a pink background.

+   - click on a point to select it.
+Then click on another point to connect them with a line.

+     - press `Esc` to cancel the operation.

+     - when a point is selected, a yellow line will be drawn to the cursor position
+     - when a point is connected, a yellow line will be drawn between the two points.

+   - to delete a line, click on it.

+4. After you have connected all points run `python 14_generateRouting.py` to generate the routing data.

+# What To Upload

+- mapTiling/tiles -> tilesLQ/
+- data/app_data.json -> app_data.json
+- data/data.json -> data.json
+- routing/routingUpload/ -> routing/

+- _from lsf repo_ -> roomInfo/